jcollinsnw/bottleneck/README.md

 By far the most common case for errors is uncaught exceptions in your application code.
 If the jobs you add to Bottleneck (through `submit`, `schedule`, `wrap`, etc.) don't catch their own exceptions, the limiter will emit an `error` event.

-If using Clustering, errors thrown by the Redis client will emit an `error` event.

 __empty__
 ```js